tobecontinue-hub/KZ-strategic/dashboard_app_from_excel/README.md

 # KZ Strategic Dashboard

-Flask dashboard that reads strategic-performance data directly from Google Sheets and renders multiple executive views (executive summary, value maps, OKRs, etc.).
+Flask dashboard that renders executive views from the `strategic_insight.xlsx` workbook bundled with the project (one worksheet per dashboard section).

 ## Local development